pramodatre/text-mining-search-engine/README.md

-# Search Engine Application (part of Build Text Mining Applications with Live-Coding in Python)
+# Search Engine Application
-Search engine application to index and retrieve documents
+Codebase containing Search Engine implementation to index and retrieve documents for the Udemy course on Build Text Mining Applications with Live-Coding in Python

 # Prerequisites
 1. Clone this repository using the command `clone https://github.com/pramodatre/text-mining-search-engine.git`